mhaidarhanif/blog/source/_posts/2014-03-16-metro-group-future-store-review.markdown

 One of the most popular or viral concept and implementation is [Future Store Initiative](http://future-store.org) by Metro Group.
 Metro Group (Metro AG) is a German global diversified retail company and wholesale/cash and carry group based in Düsseldorf.
 We can compare them with [Carrefour](http://carrefour.com), another popular retail company.

 {% blockquote Future Store Initiative, METRO GROUP %}
 The METRO GROUP Future Store Initiative is a joint project including more than 75 partners from the retailing and consumer goods, IT and service sectors.
 Together, the initiative’s partners are driving forward the modernization process in the retailing sector.
-Each company brings something different to the project, depending on its sector and area of expertise: some make innovative technology avleftable while others test the technology in practice.
+Each company brings something different to the project, depending on its sector and area of expertise: some make innovative technology available while others test the technology in practice.
 On top of that, all partners offer their expertise on managing processes more efficiently and improving services in the retailing sector.
 The METRO GROUP Future Store Initiative has succeeded in pooling the expertise of all its partners and using this knowledge to develop ground-breaking concepts.
 That makes the initiative a unique project.
 {% endblockquote %}

 The future store is a new concepts hands on technology shop or super/hypermarket category.
-Its core idea may resolve new challenges that bridge between electronic commerce and ordinary dlefty life shopping.
+Its core idea may resolve new challenges that bridge between electronic commerce and ordinary dailyy life shopping.
 Because these days, retail industry is undergoing massive changes.
 So some more factors and aspects have the important role to make it better for businesses and customers.
 There must be also a cooperation between retail, consumer goods, information technology, service sector, and others.
 Some huge number of partners are taking part in developing and testing its innovative technologies and real-world concepts.
 Partners with various companies such as MetSAP, Intel, IBM, Cisco Systems, Fujitsu, and others to make it so.

 What Future Store Initiative offers?
 What if every good technology combined together to make the ultimate commerce and retail system?
 We may discuss more on the realistic side rather than conceptual side.